Upon accessing the Backlink Checker tool, specify the URL of the website or page you want to get backlink data on in the search box.

 At the top of the page, you can find a summary of:

-- Backlink metrics that separately show the share of backlinks that link out to the homepage and to other site pages;
+1) The total number of backlinks along with the share of backlinks that link out to the homepage and to other site pages.

 Below, you can find a table containing a list of every backlink and detailed information on each one.